A Gift For Whom You Hate

-A Gift For Whom You Hate (ของขวัญเพื่อคนที่คุณเกลียด; RTGS: Khongkhwan Phuea Khon Thi Khun Kliat) is a 2019 Thai television series starring Toni Rakkaen, Sarunchana Apisamaimongkol (Aye), Napasorn Weerayuttvilai (Puimek), Jirakit Thawornwong (Mek), Tipnaree Weerawatnodom (Namtan), Chatchawit Techarukpong (Victor), Pattadon Janngeon (Fiat), Santisuk Promsiri (Noom), and Rhatha Phongam (Ying).
+A Gift For Whom You Hate (ของขวัญเพื่อคนที่คุณเกลียด; RTGS: Khongkhwan Phuea Khon Thi Khun Kliat) is a 2019 Thai television series starring Toni Rakkaen, Sarunchana Apisamaimongkol (Aye), Napasorn Weerayuttvilai (Puimek), Jirakit Thawornwong (Mek), Tipnaree Weerawatnodom (Namtan), Chatchawit Techarukpong (Victor), Patchata Janngeon (Fiat), Santisuk Promsiri (Noom), and Rhatha Phongam (Ying).
 Based on the story "The Gift Shop For Whom You Hate" from the Thai horror comic book My Mania 2 (2014) by Eakasit Thairaat, the series follows a police inspector who delves into confounding cases linked to a mysterious shop that sells "gifts" for people a customer hates.

 Directed by Sarot Nuamsamran and produced by GMMTV together with Nar-ra-tor, the series was one of the thirteen television series for 2019 launched by GMMTV during their "Wonder Th13teen" event on 5 November 2018.
 It premiered on One31 and LINE TV on 18 October 2019, airing on Sundays at 22:30 ICT and 23:30 ICT, respectively.
 The series concluded on 20 December 2019.